geon/falcon/books/1/intro.md

 Some paragraphs will offer you the chance to make a mental attack, either a Thinkstrike or Power of Will.
 Make an Attack Roll, just as if you were attacking normally, but add or subtract your Thinkstrike or Power of Will Modifier, not your Attack Modifier.
 In all other ways mental attacks work in the same way as a physical attack.
 To begin with your Thinkstrike and Power of Will Modifiers are zero, as noted on your Agent Profile.

 # PSYCHIC AWARENESS
-Your Psychic Awareness operates at all times and you told when you have discovered anything of interest.
+Your Psychic Awareness operates at all times and you will be told when you have discovered anything of interest.

 # ENDURANCE
 You, Falcon, start the adventure with 20 points of Endurance.
 If you are wounded in combat, suffer something unpleasant such as an acid atmosphere without a space suit, or become exhausted, you will lose Endurance points.
 A running total of your Endurance should be kept on your Agent Profile.
 If at any time you fall to zero Endurance or less you are dead and your adventure is over.
 Endurance points can be regained by visiting the Autodoc in your Time Machine (see equipment list) and you will be told when you can use your Autodoc.